-Water softens paw pads and so when dogs walk on hot asphalt or other surfaces after getting out of the water their paws are ultra-sensitive and more prone to burning or cracking.
+Water softens paw pads.
+So when dogs walk on hot asphalt or other hot surfaces after getting out of the water, their paws are ultra-sensitive and more prone to burning or cracking.

 Signs of Burned Dog Paws

-- Rough or dry paw pads—a sign that your dog’s paws are wearing out or repeatedly exposed to overly hot asphalt or other surfaces.
+- Rough or dry paw pads (a sign that your dog’s paws are wearing out or repeatedly exposed to overly hot asphalt or other surfaces)

 - Your dog won’t stop licking and chewing at their paws

-- Part of the paw pad is missing
+- Part of the paw pad missing

 - Your dog is limping, refusing to walk or reluctant to go outside

-How to Treat Burned Dog Paws
+How to Treat Burned Dog Paws?

-Dogs love to lick burned paws, but licking only makes the problem worse and can lead to infection.
-You can wrap your dog’s paws to prevent licking (which is easier than it sounds), or you can apply a soothing pet-friendly balm to reduce discomfort, speed up healing, and help deter licking—a win-win-win!
+Dogs love to lick burned paws, but licking them only makes the problem worse and can lead to infection.
+You can wrap your dog’s paws to prevent licking (easier than it sounds), or you can apply a soothing pet-friendly balm to reduce discomfort, speed up healing, and deter licking.

-Prevention is Key: How to Prevent Burned Dog Paws
+How to Prevent Burned Dog Paws?

-- Take frequent dog walks on the pavement during cool times of the day.
-This will help toughen a dog’s paw pads by promoting the formation of callus.
-This makes the skin of the dog’s footpads thicker and less prone to injuries like burns and cuts.
+And to toughen a dog’s paws, take them for frequent walks on the pavement during cool times of the day.
+This will promote the formation of callus, which makes the skin of the dog’s footpads thicker and less prone to injuries like burns and cuts.